carlos9917/tsf-solar/README.md

 - **MAE** (Mean Absolute Error)
 - **R²** (Coefficient of Determination)

-The best performing model is automatically selected for the final June 2025 forecast based on validation RMSE.
+The best performing model is selected for answering the questions.

 ## 🔧 Technical Details